matthiasdiener/constantdict/doc/index.rst

 .. literalinclude:: ../examples/demo.py
    :language: python

-Some additional methods are provided, see the reference below.
+Some additional methods compared to :class:`dict` are provided, see the API reference below.

 API reference